tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

       print()
   ```

-* For loops can be used in conjunction with calling the `items()` dictionary function to return all key-value pairs in the dictionary.
+* For loops can be used with the `items()` function to return all key-value pairs in the dictionary.

   ```python
   # Print out dict key-value pairs